-Street lights are an important traffic safety Monitor street lighting replace and N/A Streetlight Maintenance feature and need to be maintained in order to provide the expected road and pedestrian safety for our residents.
+Streetlight Maintenance Street lights are an important traffic safety feature and need to be maintained in order to provide the expected road and pedestrian safety for our residents.
 Maintenance and operation includes repairs and power required to operate all streetlights in the County. repair as needed using external contractors.
-IV/ ^ Traffic Control Sign Installation and Maintenance Install, maintain, and replace traffic control signs along County road system.
-Reduction pending budget approval The transportation asset management program is a comprehensive program that has complete network inventory and condition data on all transportation assets.
+N/A Install, maintain, and replace traffic control signs along County road system.
+Reduction pending budget approval Asset Management The transportation asset management program is a comprehensive program that has complete network inventory and condition data on all transportation assets.
 The program supports all decision making for operations and rehabilitation of our transportation assets.
 These assets include: bridge file structures, traffic control signs, traffic signals, and streetlights.
-Update inventory data and identify five-year operating budget requirements as per policy.
 N/A Drainage and Ditches The department is responsible for maintaining the drainage course system in urban and rural service areas.
 This includes the inspection and repair of culverts.
 Seasonal failure addressed on a priority basis.
-Program eliminated in 2021 pending budget approval Agreement Administration agreements related to road use, installation of third-party infrastructure in County road within one to two weeks.
-All other agreements are processed within four to six weeks, depending on complexity of project.
-N/A

-- including agricultural haul permits, road bans, heavy haul permits, over-dimension, permits, and overweight permits.
+Program eliminated in 2021 pending budget approval Agreement Administration agreements related to road use, installation of third-party infrastructure in County road agreements are processed within four to six weeks, depending on complexity of project.
+N/A including agricultural haul permits, road bans, heavy haul permits, over-dimension, permits, and overweight permits.
 Road Crossing Agreements - administer approvals for new oil and gas pipeline and railway construction across County roads.
 Shallow Utility Consent Letters - administer approvals for utility owners (power line, telecommunication cables) to install, maintain, and operate their infrastructure within the County's road allowances.
 Road Approach Applications - administer approvals for construction of permanent and temporary approaches tying onto County roads.
 This includes inspection of approach to ensure approach has been constructed in compliance with County standards.
 Road License Agreements for Grazing/ Cultivation - administer approvals for use of undeveloped road allowances for grazing or cultivation purposes.
-Street Sweeping All hard surface roads are completed a minimum of once per year.
-N/A Road Maintenance - Gravel Maintain the network of gravel roads in the County, including patching and grading. graded.
+Street All hard surface roads are completed a minimum of once per year.
+N/A Road Maintenance - Gravel graded.
 Every four years they are re-graveled.
-The County will be adjusting service levels in 2021 for regraveling from a 1:4 year to 1:7 year implementation.
-Traffic Counting infrastructure improvements.
+The County will be adjusting service levels in 2021 for re- graveling from a 1:4 year to 1:7 year implementation.
+Traffic Counting County that supports investments in future infrastructure improvements.
 Annual traffic count program includes doing 400+ traffic counts along County roads based on growth and traffic complaints.
-N/A Litter Clean-up Providing roadside litter clean up across the County.
-Reduction in seasonal staffing will result in service delays.
-Dust Control Providing dust control on all gravel road locations that meet policy.
+Litter Clean-up Providing roadside litter clean up across the County. spots.
+Reduction in seasonal staffing will result in service delays. locations that meet policy.
 Provide one application per year where a residence is within 170 meters or less of a gravel road.
 Reduction pending budget approval.
-Brushing Clearing of trees, bushes, vegetation, and other obstructions that impact sightlines or drainage.
-N/A Gravel Sales Managing the supply of County-owned gravel and providing bulk sales to residents on a seasonal basis.
+Brushing Service provided to address N/A Managing the supply of County-owned gravel and providing bulk sales to residents on a seasonal basis.
 Provision of bulk gravel sales.
 Operate the site to enable customer pick up one day per month, June through September.
 Dwindling gravel supplies has forced County to restrict gravel pick up to one gravel pit.

 Customers are able to purchase a maximum of 10 gravel tickets annually per material type per tax roll.
-II rattic i ontroi playground zone implementation, school investigation and prepare report is four to six months.
+Warrant Analysis playground zone implementation, school investigation and prepare report is four to six months.
 Increased volume of requests has increased response time in completing reports.